YosephKS/YosephKS/README.md

+## Hi, I'm Yoseph👋👨‍💻

+📫 How to reach me:
+- Email: yosephkurniasoenggoro@gmail.com
-# Yoseph Kurnia Soenggoro
+- LinkedIn: Yoseph Kurnia Soenggoro
-### Full Stack Engineer at Baseline Software
 <!--
 **YosephKS/YosephKS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.